Smoked Salmon & Avocado Mousse Phyllo Cups

 It’s also a huge project because we’ll need to save money for our trip of a lifetime this year!
 A trip like this doesn’t exactly come cheap, but I know it’ll be worth every penny that we’re able to set aside.
 That’s why I’ll be looking for ways to celebrate occasions we have throughout the summer (our wedding anniversary, birthdays, get-togethers with friends) in an affordable but special way.

 I love the refreshing, crisp flavor of prosecco, and thought it would pair well with a wide range of foods, from fancy party bites to sweet desserts.
-Because I so enjoy little one-bite nibbles, I paired prosecco with these phylllo cups filled with a quick avocado “mousse” and little circles of smoked salmon.
+Because I so enjoy little one-bite nibbles, I paired prosecco with these phylllo cups filled with a quick avocado “mousse” and little circles of smoked salmon (smoked salmon lovers will not want to miss my smoked salmon pizza).

 Because these Smoked Salmon & Avocado Mousse Phyllo Cups are small but full of flavor, and prosecco is such an affordable luxury, you can throw a party without spending too much money.
 Perfect for somebody saving to be whisked away to Italy!